gitmanjoe/BustOS/README.md

 - Welcome message
 - Bootloader
 - Epic Logo
-- Receive input from keyboard and return output
-- Receive Input From Keyboard
-- Able to type text on screen
-- Shell
 ## DISCLAIMER:
 Do not use, copy or steal any of this code. <br>
 If you do, shame on you and your family.